WindRiver-Labs/wrlinux/scripts/gen-image/doc/target_nxp-s32g.README.md

 Now burn the image onto the micro SD card:

-The <boardtype> is evb or rdb2 which depends on your hardware.
+The <boardtype> is evb, rdb2, rdb3 which depends on your hardware.

     For full image
     $ zcat wrlinux-image-full-nxp-s32g.ustart-<boardtype>.img.gz | sudo dd of=/dev/sdX bs=1M status=progress